-Before you check out the freshly released trailer of the film, let’s revise what we know about the historic Battle of Sinhagad.
+Before you check out the latest trailer of the film, let’s revise what we know about the historic Battle of Sinhagad.
 The story begins with the 1665 Treaty of Purandar which was signed between Jai Singh and Shivaji Maharaj.
 Amongst several demands, the treaty required the Maratha ruler to give up Fort Kandhana (later renamed Sinhagad) to the Mughals.
 Upon Shivaji’s mother Rajmata Jijabai’s disapproval of this takeover, the ruler tasked the military leader Taanaji with reconquering the fort.
 In February 1670, Taanaji along with his troops marched towards the heavily-guarded fort thus beginning the Battle of Sinhagad.
 It was a fierce battle between the formidable Rajput warrior Udaybhan Rathore and Taanaji.
 The valiant battle led to the death of Taanaji which added fuel to the fight of the Marathas under the leadership of his brother Suryaji Malusare, who eventually defeated the enemy.
 According to legend, Shivaji Maharaj proclaimed, “Gad ala pan Sinha gela.”
 (The fort was captured but a lion was lost) upon hearing the news of Taanaji’s demise.
 Shivaji then renamed it Fort Sinhagad in honor of Taanaji.